 Do you take pride in a clean house?
 Even if you do, while they may not be obvious, but a US survey has shown that each of our homes harbours a fauna of perhaps hundreds of species of insect and other terrestrial arthropods such as mites, millipedes and centipedes.

 The survey, conducted in free-standing houses in Raleigh, North Carolina, sampled every arthropod, both known pests and others.
-Almost 75 per cent of the diversity consisted of just four main groups, true flies (Diptera), spiders (Araneae), beetles (Coleoptera), and wasps and ants (Hymenoptera).
+Almost 75% of the diversity consisted of just four main groups, true flies (Diptera), spiders (Araneae), beetles (Coleoptera), and wasps and ants (Hymenoptera).

 Most of the species are not the ones you might traditionally associate with houses, such as German cockroaches (Blattella germanica) and house flies (Musca domestica).
 Rather, they tended to be local arthropods filtered from the surrounding landscape.

-More than 500 rooms were surveyed in total, and a staggering 99 per cent of them contained arthropods.
-Insects were overwhelmingly common, with over 90 per cent of kitchens, bedrooms and bathrooms harbouring them.
+More than 500 rooms were surveyed in total, and a staggering 99% of them contained arthropods.
+Insects were overwhelmingly common, with over 90% of kitchens, bedrooms and bathrooms harbouring them.
 The bigger the house, the more species it contained, and the human inhabitants were generally unaware of their uninvited guests.

 How do these insects enter homes?
 Most US homes have fly screens installed on windows, but many of these arthropods are small and can enter through the gaps around doors and windows, chimneys, drains, basements, attics and ceiling spaces.